 Amy thrives on the diverse repertoire possibilities the saxophone can straddle and continually seeks to explore new genres.
 Whilst proving to be a brilliant interpreter of contemporary music, she is equally devoted as a champion of established saxophone repertoire, regularly performing the concerti of Glazunov, Debussy, Villa Lobos, Ibert, Larsson, Dubois and Milhaud, as well as those of Turnage, Higdon, Birtwistle, Williams, Glass, Sculthorpe, Torke and Kancheli.

 Amy’s repertoire is strongly influenced by her passion for new music.
 She is deeply committed to the development of new repertoire for the saxophone and has made a substantial contribution to the concerto, chamber and solo repertoire.
 She has premiered new works for saxophone and orchestra or chamber ensemble and is a regular collaborator with today’s leading composers.
 Amy has worked with composers including Peter Sculthorpe, Huw Watkins, Steve Martland, Graham Fitkin, Graham Koehne, Martin Butler, Brett Dean, Cecilia McDowall and Timothy Salter.
 She has formed a particularly close musical relationship with Ross Edwards and their collaboration has led to the creation of a number of important works for the saxophone.
 His concerto Full Moon Dances was premiered in 2012 and since then has been toured extensively.
-His arrangement for Amy of his oboe concerto, Bird Spirit Dreaming, was given it’s first performance in 2011.
-A new double concerto for saxophone and percussion will be premiered in 2016 with percussionist Colin Currie and the Sydney Symphony Orchestra.
+His arrangement for Amy of his oboe concerto, Bird Spirit Dreaming, was given its first performance in 2011.
+Frog & Star Cycle, the new double concerto for saxophone and percussion by Ross Edwards was premiered in July 2016 to standing ovations and five star reviews at the Sydney Opera House by Amy Dickson, Colin Currie and the Sydney Symphony Orchestra.

 Now based in London, Amy Dickson was born in Sydney, Australia and began musical studies at the age of two, taking her first saxophone lesson aged six.
 She made her concerto debut at 16, and on her 18th birthday made her first recording as soloist with the Sydney Symphony Orchestra.
 That year she moved to London to study at the Royal College of Music, and then at the Conservatorium van Amsterdam.
 She was recipient of the James Fairfax Australian Young Artist of the Year award, and has won a string of major competitions including the Gold Medal at the Royal Overseas League Competition, the Symphony Australia Young Performer of the Year Competition and the Prince’s Prize.
 No saxophonist had ever won any of these titles before.